joseph-c100/joseph-c100.github.io/content/writing/2026/27_01_update_blog.md

 My side research project - [Semblance Geospatial ](semblancegeospatial.net) has been on the back burner for a while but I've been thinking about some ideas which I have been putting up on [Are.na](https://www.are.na/semblance-geospatial-ag7lvt39m_m/channels).
 This research project is a space for me to work on my own interests and research topics that utilises remote sensing, geospatial modelling techniques, design and 3D modelling but more to come on this.

-A couple personal projects I've completed have been fixing this coffee machine I found, a very nice Sage Barista Express which just needed it's solenoid valve replaced as the older one had rusted possibly due to limescale buildup.
-The other one was fixing this Sony CD player which wasn't ejecting properly but I replaced the loading band and it worked!
-My next project I think will be upgrading my Thinkpad T420 laptop with a SSD and more RAM, and building a homelab to experiment with network infrastructure.
+A couple hardware projects I've completed have been fixing this coffee machine I found, a very nice Sage Barista Express which just needed it's solenoid valve replaced as the older one had rusted possibly due to limescale buildup.
+The other one was fixing this Sony CD player which wasn't ejecting properly but I replaced the loading band and it worked.
+My next hardware project I think building a homelab to experiment with network infrastructure.

 ![image](/images/blog-img-1.jpg)
 ![image](/images/blog-img-2.jpg)